Tuesday, December 30, 2025

 When the body is removed from the river, Martha is the first to examine it and comes to the conclusion that the victim was hanged before he entered the river.
 The new doctor also investigates the body and concludes that the man died from injuries after he entered the river.
 Several court cases follow and Martha is also involved in defending the honour of a woman who accuses two men of raping her.
 Martha keeps a day-book recording events in the community and this provides important evidence used in the trials.

-The Frozen River is the Monash University Alumni Book Club book for january-February 2026.
+The Frozen River is the Monash University Alumni Book Club book for January-February 2026.

 Reviews: